A Direct & Client-Centered Approach For People Living in Maryland.

 Your child has been charged with a juvenile offense, it is important to protect his or her rights and future.
 It is important to have an attorney who is familiar with the Juvenile Justice System.

-With more than 25 years of experience working on juvenile criminal issues, Mr. Felsen is prepared to address any juvenile crime case, including:
+Mr. Felsen is prepared to address any juvenile crime case, including:

 - Drug offenses